JAQuent/noveltyVR/preparation/powerAnalysis.md

 Conclusion
 ==========

-Based on the power analysis above, I need 116 participants in total to achieve 95 % power.
+Based on the power analysis above, I need 116 participants in total to achieve 95 % power in the experiment.

 References
 ==========